 Bangladesh should align labour laws with global standards: EU

-A high-level delegation from the European Union (EU) made this call during a meeting with the president of the Bangladesh Garment Manufacturers and Exporters Association (BGMEA), Mahmud Hasan Khan, and other members at the association's office in Dhaka on August 13.
+A high-level delegation from the EU made this call during a meeting with the president of the Bangladesh Garment Manufacturers and Exporters Association (BGMEA), Mahmud Hasan Khan, and other members at the association's office in Dhaka on August 13.

-The EU delegation mentioned that reforming labour laws in accordance with International Labour Organization standards is a key demand of the European Union, according to a press release.
+The delegation mentioned that reforming labour laws in accordance with the International Labour Organization standards is a key demand of the European Union, according to a press release.

 The BGMEA president said that the welfare of workers is the association's highest priority, and it stands in solidarity with every fair and legal demand of the workers.